This blog may contain affiliate links. Read our disclosure policy for more info.

 Renting a Car in British Columbia

 If you’re arriving in British Columbia via plane, then I can’t recommend getting a rental car enough.
-British Columbia is a large province and traveling between the best places to visit in BC requires transport.
+British Columbia is a large province, and traveling between the best places to visit in BC requires transport.
 Although you can use public transport on some occasions, this means your trip will not only require more time but more planning.

 Car rental in Canada isn’t relatively cheap, but it’s not that expensive either, especially if you get a budget car.
 The cheapest car with a pick-up and drop-off in different locations is around $100 CAD per day.
 The price does vary though, depending on the time of year.
 For car rentals, I use the website Discover Cars.
 It’s a search engine with lots of deals with good customer service.
 In fact, I’ve used Discover Cars all over the world, including in Chile, New Zealand, and Australia.
+Read my honest review of Discover Cars here for more details!

-Another popular option is to rent a campervan or motorhome (only for the brave in winter.)
+Another popular option is to rent a campervan or motorhome (only for the brave in winter).
 Using Motorhome Republic, you can search hundreds of deals across multiple companies to pick a great vehicle and the cheapest price.
-Having a motorhome is a stunning way to see Canada, and using crown land and campsites, you can often camp for free or very cheap in the most beautiful places imaginable!
+Having a motorhome is a stunning way to see Canada and you can often camp for free or very cheap in the most beautiful places imaginable!
+Read my tips on using Motorhome Republic here before you book!

 Thanks for reading!

 I hope you feel prepared and thrilled to visit these lovely parts of Canada after reading this guide!
-Whatever season you choose for your road trip from Vancouver to Banff, there will be plenty to see and do!
+Whatever season you choose for your road trip from Vancouver to Banff, there will be plenty to see and do – hikes, lakes, grand restaurants, and unique activities!
+It has everything.
+So relax and enjoy yourself as you travel from Vancouver to Banff, taking your time to take it all in.

-Things to do in Banff in September
+15 BEST Things to do in Banff in September

-Guide to the Larch Valley Hike during Fall and Summer
+COMPLETE Guide to the Larch Valley Hike

 12 Things to do in Armstrong, BC & Complete Guide to Visiting!